2019rcp9050-Atul/CASLE-EGFC-HCDS-ARCM-FTIEF/README.md

 ## About

-This repository provides the source code, computational materials, and reproducibility resources associated with the above research work.
+This repository provides the source code, Google Colab notebook, and reproducibility resources associated with the above research work.

 The proposed framework integrates causal-adaptive signature learning, entropy-guided feature compression, hybrid cognitive detection, adversarial robustness calibration, and federated threat intelligence.